marcelopalacioabreu/b00m-h3adsh0t/README.md

 ## How it works  &#x1F537;
+* Aimbot can be easily toggled on and off using the mouse or keyboard
 * Recognizes game objects in a certain range, then aims at the objects
 * Neural Network
     * Program takes **multiple screenshots** to recognize objects